Tiki torches are popular outdoor lights. They appear in diverse styles and sizes, but they share some traits.

 This flammable gas will then come into contact with the pilot light.

-A pilot light is a tiny flame that ignites butane gas to produce the larger flame you see on a tiki torchOpens in a new tab..
-The pilot light is generally installed at or near the bottom of a tiki torchOpens in a new tab. and is about half an inch tall.
+A pilot light is a tiny flame that ignites butane gas to produce the larger flame you see on a tiki torch.
+The pilot light is generally installed at or near the bottom of a tiki torch and is about half an inch tall.
 Since butane gas sinks rather than rises in the air, it won’t evaporate into the atmosphere and become a mist like other fuels.
 As soon as butane comes in contact with that tiny flame known as your “pilot,” it’ll ignite and explode violently enough to shatter glass bottles around your yard!

 Generally, it’s best to follow the manufacturer’s lighting instructions and extinguish your tiki torches.
 This will ensure you can enjoy your torches safely while keeping them from falling out of favor with homeowners’ associations or other local authorities.